Capacity Building - Humphead wrasse

 The Humphead wrasse assessment model can be downloaded here (Ms Excel required)

-In addition, FAO is currently preparing technical guidelines for monitoring and management of live reef fish fisheries targeted to the species.
+In addition, FAO is currently preparing technical guidelines for monitoring and management of live reef fish fisheries targeted to the species (PDF).
 The development of the guidelines was identified as a priority by range States during the Western Pacific Workshop on Policy, Enforcement and Sustainable Trade for the CITES Appendix II – listed Humphead (Napoleon) Wrasse, Cheilinus undulatus, held in Hong Kong, 5-7 June, 2006, and jointly organized by CITES, IUCN, TRAFFIC and WWF.